 While Savage is best known as the frontman for Parquet Courts [a duty split with fellow Texan Austin Brown], where he often spits wordy and frantic songs about broken hearts, the ten songs for Thawing Dawn, were assembled during a time that Savage fell in love.
 As a result, the record, recorded at Woods' Jarvis Taveniere's Thump Studios in Brooklyn, reflects on and explores the mysteries of romance and prove Savage as a sensitive and skilled vocalist.

 Noisey: The album seems quite literate with quite a few witty one liners.
-Do you write these quips down in a Moleskine to save for songs?
+Do you write these quips down in a moleskin to save for songs?

 Andrew Savage: Sometimes, but not generally.
 My notebook usually has several versions of songs and I tend to have to do quite a lot of editing.
 Sometimes a phrase will inspire an idea for a song, but I try to stay away from using filler lines like that.

 Did you grow up listening to much country music?
-Do you have a favorite?
+Do you have a favourite?

 I got into country later in my life.
 I think when I was a kid I couldn't appreciate it because it seemed corny to me.
 At a certain point I became less snobby and more forgiving with music.
 Now that I am a fan I think the 70s were sort of a golden era for country.
 Willie, David Allan Coe, Johnny Paycheck, Waylon Jennings, Townes… all those guys were great.